-- (i) is owned or controlled by the lawyer, a law firm with which the lawyer is associated, or a lawyer with whom the lawyer is associated in a firm; or - (ii) is engaged in the unauthorized practice of law; or - (iii) engages in marketing activities that are false or misleading or are otherwise prohibited by the Board of Professional Responsibility; or - (iv) has not registered with the Board of Professional Responsibility and complied with all requirements imposed by the Board; or - (2) the lawyer will be unable to represent the client in compliance with these Rules. - (b) Before and while participating in an intermediary organization, a lawyer shall be licensed and in good standing to practice law in Tennessee and make reasonable efforts to ensure that the intermediary organization's conduct complies with the professional obligations of the lawyer, including the following conditions:
+- (a) An intermediary organization is a lawyer-advertising cooperative, lawyer referral service, lawyer matching service, online marketing platform, prepaid legal insurance provider, or other similar organization that engages in referring consumers of legal services to lawyers or facilitating the creation of lawyer-client relationships between consumers of legal services and lawyers willing to provide assistance for which the organization does not bear ultimate responsibility.
+A tribunal appointing or assigning lawyers to represent parties before the tribunal or a government agency performing such functions on behalf of a tribunal is not an intermediary organization under this Rule. - (b) Before and while participating in an intermediary organization, a lawyer shall be licensed and in good standing to practice law in Tennessee and shall make reasonable efforts to ensure that the intermediary organization's conduct complies with the professional obligations of the lawyer, including the following conditions: - (1) The intermediary organization does not direct or regulate the lawyer's professional judgment in rendering legal services to the client; - (2) The intermediary organization, including its agents and employees, does not engage in improper solicitation prohibited by RPC 7.3; - (3) The intermediary organization makes the criteria for inclusion available to prospective clients, including any payment made or arranged by the lawyer(s) participating in the service and any fee charged to the client for use of the service at the outset of the client's interaction with the intermediary organization; - (4) The function of the referral arrangement between lawyer and intermediary organization is fully disclosed to the client at the outset of the client's interaction with the lawyer; - (5) The intermediary organization does not require the lawyer to pay more than a reasonable sum representing a proportional share of the organization's administrative and advertising costs; - (6) The intermediary organization is not owned, controlled, or directed by the lawyer, a law firm with which the lawyer is associated, or a lawyer with whom the lawyer is associated in a firm; and

-- (1) The intermediary organization does not direct or regulate the lawyer's professional judgment in rendering legal services to the client: - (2) The intermediary organization, including its agents and employees, does not engage in improper solicitation prohibited by RPC 7.3; - (3) The intermediary organization makes the criteria for inclusion available to prospective clients, including any payment made or arranged by the lawyer(s) participating in the service and any fee charged to the client for use of the service at the outset of the client's interaction with the intermediary organization; - (4) The function of the referral arrangement between lawyer and intermediary organization is fully disclosed to the client at the outset of the client's interaction with the lawyer; - (5) The intermediary organization does not require the lawyer to pay more than a reasonable sum representing a proportional share of the organization's administrative and advertising costs; - (6) The intermediary organization is not owned, controlled, or directed by the lawyer, a law firm with which the lawyer is associated, or a lawyer with whom the lawyer is associated in a firm; and - (c) If a lawyer discovers the intermediary organization's noncompliance with the lawyer's professional obligations or any of the conditions in paragraph (b), the lawyer shall either withdraw from participation or seek to correct the noncompliance.
+(c) If a lawyer discovers the intermediary organization's noncompliance with the lawyer's professional obligations or any of the conditions in paragraph (b), the lawyer shall either withdraw from participation or seek to correct the noncompliance.
 If the intermediary organization fails to correct the noncompliance, the lawyer must withdraw from participation.